Anathretic/Anathretic/README.md

 # Hi, I'm Konrad Wojtyło! 👋

-*I'm a passionate Front-End Developer who is trying to master React and also loves learning new technologies.
+*I'm a passionate Front-End Developer who is trying to master React/Next.js and also loves learning new technologies.
 I started my programming adventure while still in high school, learning the C and C++ languages, which I used to create simple modifications for many games.
 In the future I want to become a fullstack developer (or a game developer - it's a little dream ❤️), but right now I'm focusing on the Front-End.*

 ## About me 📖